-We employed a layered and modular architecture for grid simulation to leverage existing technologies and manage them as separate components.
-A multi-layer architecture and abstraction for the development of GridSim platform and its applications is shown in Figure 1.2.
-The first layer is concerned with the scalable Java's interface and the runtime machinery, called JVM (Java Virtual Machine), whose implementation is available for single and multiprocessor systems including clusters [25].
+We employed a layered and modular architecture for Grid simulation to leverage existing technologies and manage them as separate components.
+A multi-layer architecture and abstraction for the development of GridSim platform and its applications is shown in Figure 2.
+The first layer is concerned with the scalable Java interface and the runtime machinery, called JVM (Java Virtual Machine), whose implementation is available for single and multiprocessor systems including clusters [20].
 The second layer is concerned with a basic discrete-event infrastructure built using the interfaces provided by the first layer.
-One of the popular discrete-event infrastructure implementations available in Java is SimJava [1].
-Recently a distributed implementation of SimJava is also made available.
+One of the popular discrete-event infrastructure implementations available in Java is SimJava [14].
+Recently, a distributed implementation of SimJava was also made available.
 The third layer is concerned with modeling and simulation of core Grid entities such as resources, information services, and so on; application model, uniform access interface, and primitives application modeling and framework for creating higher level entities.
 The GridSim toolkit focuses on this layer that simulates system entities using the discrete-event services offered by the lower-level infrastructure.
-The fourth layer is concerned with the simulation of resource aggregators called grid resource brokers or schedulers.
-The final layer focuses on application and resource modeling with different scenarios using the services provided by the two lower-level layers for evaluating scheduling and resource management policies, heuristics, and algorithms.
-In this section, we briefly discuss SimJava model for discrete events (a second-layer component) and focus mainly on the GridSim (the third-layer) design and implementation.
-The resource broker simulation and performance evaluation is highlighted in the next two sections.
+The fourth layer is concerned with the simulation of resource aggregators called Grid resource brokers or schedulers.
+The final layer is focused on application and resource modeling with different scenarios using the services provided by the two lower-level layers for evaluating scheduling and resource management policies, heuristics, and algorithms.
+In this section, we briefly discuss the SimJava model for discrete events (a second-layer component) and focus mainly on the GridSim (the third layer) design and implementation.
+Resource broker simulation and performance evaluation are highlighted in the next two sections.

-Figure 1.2: A modular architecture for GridSim platform and components.
+Figure 2.
+A modular architecture for GridSim platform and components.